logicvein/NetLD-SDK/docs/index.md

-## Overview

-This document provides technical details of the Net LineDancer integration API.
+This documentation provides technical details of the Net LineDancer integration API.
 The Net LineDancer server exposes a JSON-RPC^1  2.0 API over HTTPS for language neutral integration from external systems.
 There are many JSON-RPC 2.0 client libraries available for all major languages^2.
 See the *Examples* directory for sample scripts in various languages that use common libraries available for those languages.

 The use of JSON-RPC means that the underlying data sent to or received from the server is in JSON (JavaScript Object Notation) format.